nickeblewis/headforcode-gatsby/README.md

 - Started upgrading to v1.0 under a branch called beta, will return to that - TODO
-- Get Netlify forms working correctly
+- Get Netlify forms working correctly, still not working for me, frustrating, maybe implement another solution failing all that??????
 - ~~styling on markdown pages isn't 100%, no bullets, noheading styles and so on~~
 - ~~Add Google Analytics~~
 - ~~Add Disqus (having issues with this at the moment)~~